-People should harbour no illusions about the state and its attitude towards serious and determined acts of resistance.
-Obviously we must be aware of the realities of imprisonment, however, we must never let fear of the long arm of the law and the heavy crunch of its clubs. stop us from taking action and doing what is necessary in order that we may someday be free.
+People should harbour nò illusions about the state and its attitude towards seriand determined acts of ous resistance.
+Obviously we must of the realities be aware of imprisonment, however, we must never let fear of the long arm of the law and the heavy crunch of its clubs, from taking stop us action and doing what is necessary in order that we may someday be free.
 Our committment and determination cannot be confined by the threat of prison.
 The power of the system ends when we no longer fear its violence, but are willing to overcome it through struggle.